ansys/pyansys-dev-guide/doc/source/content_writing/content_contrib_setup/doc_resources.rst

 - `Quick reStructuredText <Quick_RST_>`_: Provides a summary of reStructuredText syntax with links to the `reStructuredText Markup Specification <RST_markup_spec_>`_ for more comprehensive information.
-- `reStructuredText and Sphinx cheat sheet <RST_and_Sphinx_cheat_sheet_>`_: Provides RST and Sphinx syntax for those who want to start writing documentation and Python docstrings quickly.
 - `reStructuredText Markup Specification <RST_markup_spec_>`_: Provides a quick reStructuredText syntax overview, which explains that the parser is a component of `Docutils <Docutils_>`_, an open source text-processing system for plaintext documentation.
 It then provides the complete